GMNGeoffrey/RFdiffusion/README.amd.md

 latest from upstream and commenting out a couple of NVIDIA-specific dependencies.
 Running RFDiffusion should work as described in the README.
-The Conda environment setup is specific to CUDA (and a specific version thereof), so I just used a virtual environment and installed dependencies with pip.
+The Conda environment setup is specific to CUDA (and a specific version thereof), so when working locally I just used a virtual environment and installed dependencies with pip.

+The docker container should have everything you need and you should be able to jump straight to the [README Usage section](./README.md#usage).